FACT SHEET – UQAM 2025/26

 ACCOMODATION

-University residencesUQAM offers University Residences for its students, but places are limited.
+University residencesUQAM offers University Residences for its students, but places are very limited and only available for one-year leases.

 Apartments / rooms to rentThe Services à la vie étudiante offers students a list of apartments and rooms for rent.